AnimMouse/QTFiles/README.md

 3. Finished. qaac is now portable.

 ## icudt62.dll dummy file
-The "icudt62.dll" inside the QTfiles.7z or QTfiles64.7z is just a [dummy file](https://hydrogenaud.io/index.php?topic=85135.msg977394#msg977394) because most of the content in the icudt62.dll is not required.
+The "icudt62.dll" aka the International Components for Unicode data file inside the QTfiles.7z or QTfiles64.7z is just a [dummy file](https://hydrogenaud.io/index.php?topic=85135.msg977394#msg977394) because most of the content in the icudt62.dll is not required.
 But the original file is in the QTfiles64-icudt62.dll.zst or QTfiles-icudt62.dll.zst on the release.

 "For encoding only, most of the content in the icudt55.dll (icudt62.dll) is not required.
 But the file icudt55.dll (icudt62.dll) can't be deleted, the encoder would refuse to work if it is not present.
 But you can replace the original files of several MB size with the tiny dummy DLL's, and the encoder still works." - [LigH](https://forum.doom9.org/showthread.php?p=1831215#post1831215)